MMK21Hub/statsapp/README.md

 ### Input

 The program accepts a `.txt` file that contains a chat history export from WhatsApp.
-This is known as single-file mode.
+You will need to extract it from the `.zip` file that WhatsApp generates.

-Alternatively, you can provide a folder of chat exports taken at different times, known as folder mode.
-This is essential for long chat histories (1 year+) because WhatsApp limits the number of messages included in a single export.
+Alternatively, you can provide a folder of chat exports taken at different times, known as folder mode. ~~This is essential for long chat histories (1 year+) because WhatsApp limits the number of messages included in a single export.~~ _Note: WhatsApp now exports the full chat history, so folder mode should only be required when working with old exports._

 ### Processing